covalenthq/covalent-docs/docs/content/networks/palm.md

 ### Palm token

-The Palm ecosystem will ultimately be driven by a native token, `$PALM`.
-It is expected that `$PALM` will provide up to 99% more energy efficiency than Proof of Work-based blockchain networks.
+The Palm ecosystem will ultimately be driven by a native token, `PALM`.
+It is expected that `PALM` will provide up to 99% more energy efficiency than Proof of Work-based blockchain networks.
 Thus, providing artists a more sustainable solution today while Ethereum upgrades to Proof of Stake.